 Fill everyone’s narrow-neck flutes with champagne (about halfway to the top) and make sure nobody gets too thirsty as they dig into the salty caviar and snacks.

-Thanks to sustainable aquaculture practices, it’s easier than ever to find high-quality caviar, and it won’t clear out your bank account in the process.
+Thanks to sustainable aquaculture practices, it’s easier than ever to find high-quality caviar, and it won’t clear out your wallet in the process.

 The most reliable way to get caviar is to order online, where boutique purveyors pack every order fresh and ship overnight to ensure top quality.
 Be sure to read up on reviews and stick with distributors with a great reputation for service.